-- revenue growth in excess of GDP expectations, - projected macro-economic data such as employment trends, - forecasted GDP in the countries where the Company has significant operations, - internal investment activities.
+- revenue growth in excess of GDP expectations, - projected macro-economic data such as employment trends, - forecasted GDP in the countries where the Company has significant operations.

-- market expectations for revenue and earnings growth for recruiting and staffing industry public companies, - recent and expected levels of new business activity, - increased productivity of fee earners, - focus on increasing Executive Recruitment, Futurestep and Hay Group (formerly LTC) collaboration efforts, and - leveraging the executive search relationships to drive cross line-of-business revenue growth.
+- internal investment activities, - market expectations for revenue and earnings growth for recruiting, staffing and human capital industry public companies, - recent and expected levels of new business activity, - increased productivity of fee earners, - focus on increasing Executive Search, RPO and Professional Search and Advisory collaboration efforts, and - leveraging the executive search relationships to drive cross line-of-business revenue growth.

-Then, during an end of fiscal year process, the Board approves an AOP for the upcoming fiscal year.
-For the named executive officers, the Committee establishes annual bonus plan targets with financial and strategic execution Key Performance Indicators (KPIs) that are derived from the SEF and AOP.
+Then, the Board approves an AOP for the upcoming fiscal year.
+For the NEOs, the Committee establishes annual bonus plan targets with financial and strategic execution KPIs that are derived from the SEF and AOP.